folsomcp/LSDpy/README.md

 An estimate of the velocity range that the line spans is printed "line range estimate".
 It is based on Stokes I, if the line shape or continuum are particularly strange then the estimate may be wrong.
 The line range is taken to be where the profile drops 4 sigma below the continuum level.
 The continuum level is estimated from the first and last 20 points in the profile.
 The line range is used to compute detections statistics.

 The detections statistics are printed for Stokes V, and then N.  The chi^2 of the null model (a flat line) fit to the observation, for the portion inside the line, is printed.
 The code also prints the detection probability, and false alarm probability, for that chi^2.
 The detection probability is the probability that the null model disagrees with the observation.
 Then the code prints the same information calculated outside the line, as a diagnostic test.
 This is then repeated for the null.
 When operating well, there would be a detection inside the line for Stokes V, but no detection outside the line in V, inside the line in N or outside the line in N.  Currently the code uses detection probabilities of 0.0-0.99 as "non-detection", 0.99-0.9999 as "marginal detections", and > 0.9999 as "definite detections".

+## Change Log

+0.4.0 Added a feature for removing lines from a mask that are very close together.
+Added support for calling LSDpy as a function in other Python scripts.
+The comment line in the header of .s spectra should now be included in the LSD profile, alternately spectra with no header are supported.

+0.3.3 Changed to using Python 3 by default.

+0.3.2 Added the option of using command line parameters for the observation, mask, and output profile files.

+0.3.1 Added support for observed spectra files with only 3 columns (only Stokes I).

+0.3.0 Optimized the code some.
+Added a basic option for sigma clipping for bad observed pixels.
+Added an experimental option for nearest neighbour interpolation in generating the model spectrum.
+Added some error checking.